ga-group/comcat/tree+def.md

   - #### 4010  Freight
     Contractual arrangements for carrying cargo, voyage charter, contract of affreightment, time charter and the bareboat charter.
     - #### 401010  Wet Freight
+      Cargo carried by tanker at a freight rate.
       - #### 40101010  Dirty Freight
         Tanker for dirty loads, i.e. crude oils.
       - #### 40101020  Clean Freight